 A strictly limited edition of the maps for the new edition of the book ‘The Lord of the Rings’ have been printed with the kind permission of the J R R Tolkien Estate.

 Each of the three maps is numbered 1-500 and signed by the artist Stephen Raw.
-Recently, The British Library bought a set for their world-renowned map collection.
+Recently, The British Library and The John Rylands University of Manchester bought sets for their world-renowned map collections.

 There will be no repeat printing.
 They can only be purchased from Stephen Raw.
 The prints can be despatched to anywhere in the world.
 The J R R Tolkien Estate has given permission for this sale on the condition that there be no more than 500 copies printed.